-• QA/QC-The Quality Management Plan, Revision 1, submitted by CRC was approved in January 2014.
+• QA/QC - The Quality Management Plan, Revision 1, submitted by CRC was approved in January 2014.
 MWAA added that it has requested that the QC plans be submitted from the CRC subcontractors and vendors.
 CRC has started submitting inspection test plans for MWAA review.

 QA audit surveillance schedules for design were developed for the first, second and third quarters of 2014 for Package A; MWAA transmitted the QA Audit and Surveillance Schedule for the third quarter 2014 on July 3, 2014.
-MWAA has performed eight QA audits/surveillances to date; no areas of non-conformance were noted.
-MWAA initially stated that because the start date for construction is still a moving target, MWAA did not want to issue a six-month QA audit surveillance schedule, only to have to revise the schedule once construction starts.
-However, now that construction has started on Package A, the PMOC requests a six-month QA audit surveillance schedule from MWAA.
-MWAA committed to providing a response at the October 9, 2014 PMOC update meeting.
+MWAA has performed nine QA audits/surveillances to date; no areas of non-conformance were noted.
+A six-month QA Audit and Surveillance Schedule was received from MWAA on October 9, 2014.
 MWAA has no plans to conduct QA audits on Package S.

-- Labor Agreement-Only MWAA will have to sign a 13(c) agreement with the Department of Labor for the TIFIA loan.
-FTA will initiate the process. - Community Outreach MWAA provided its Phase 2 Communications and Community Outreach calendar for August 2014.
-The Phase 2 outreach efforts continue to increase; 58 community outreach activities were held during the month of August 2014.
+- Labor Agreement Only MWAA will have to sign a 13(c) agreement with the Department of Labor for the TIFIA loan.
+FTA will initiate the process. - Community Outreach MWAA provided its Phase 2 Communications and Community Outreach calendar for September 2014.
+The Phase 2 outreach efforts continue to increase; 85 community outreach activities were held during the month of September 2014.
 MWAA continues to focus activities around the Dulles Airport with Airport tenants and communities beyond its perimeters.
 The concentration is on outreach at the Airport: meeting with senior airport, facilities and business personnel.
 MWAA is issuing multi-level alerts at the Airport to target the specific recipients depending on the nature of the alert.